HOW AND WHERE TO BUY BIKES ONLINE

 Rutland has over a dozen stores between Sheffield and London where you can pick up your bike or you can have them shipped to you directly.
 As with Tredz, each of these stores will deliver to you in the UK or across Europe and perhaps beyond depending on each brand’s country agreements.
 The major brands attempt to protect stores selling their models inside a geographic region from stores based outside that region.

 The German online superstore Bike24 also carries a wide selection of models on my list.
-These include Bianchi, BMC, Cannondale, Cube, Giant, Liv, Scott, Specialized, and Trek.
-They have a different set of geographic restrictions on these same brands.
+These include Bianchi, BMC, Cannondale, Cervelo, Cube, Giant, Liv, Scott, Specialized, and Trek.
+They have a different set of geographic restrictions on these same brands – many can’t be sold outside central Europe including the UK.
 If you live in Europe and aren’t sure which store ships into your country, it’s good to look up the model you are interested in at Tredz or one of the other UK stores and then do the same with Bike24.

-Over 1700 road disc bikes from 4 of the 6 online stores that I recommend you buy bikes from can be found at Know’s Shop, the price comparison tool I had built to help readers easily find the best prices, selection, and stores all on one site, right here at In The Know Cycling.
+You can also check the inventory and price compare over 1700 road disc bikes from 4 of the 6 online stores that I recommend you buy bikes from at Know’s Shop, the tool I had built to help readers like you easily find the best prices, selection, and stores for bikes and all sorts of gear on one site, right here at In The Know Cycling.

 Check it out.

-Online Support – Competitive Cyclist, Tredz, and Sigma Sports have chat lines that are staffed with people that are very helpful if you are trying to decide between a couple of bikes or builds of the bike you want.
-They’ll get as geekie with you as you can stand.
+Online Support – Competitive Cyclist, Tredz, Sigma Sports, and Rutland, and have live chat lines that are staffed with people that are very helpful if you are trying to decide between a couple of bikes or builds of the bike you want.
+They’ll get as geekie as you can stand.
 I’ve had some long online conversations about the characteristics of different bikes with chatters from each store to test them out.